Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 # Why Do You Wanna Leave?

-To do well at ML interviews 2.0, we inevitably lose some productivity at work, so think clearly about why you wanna leave (every recruiter and hiring manager will ask you anyways).
+To do well at MLE interviews 2.0, we inevitably lose some productivity at work, so think clearly about why you wanna leave (every recruiter and hiring manager will ask you anyways).
 And once you start, commit to finishing within 2 months with full determination.
 Don't drag it out.

 Under normal circumstances, new hires don't work on high-impact projects immediately, and many don't survive long enough to ever take on one.
 If you're already in a rare position to lead high-impact projects, you'll 99% find yourself in a worse situation at a new company.